DeepSportradar/instance-segmentation-challenge/README.md

 [![Win 2x$500](https://badgen.net/badge/win/2x%20%24500/yellow)](http://mmsports.multimedia-computing.de/mmsports2023/challenge.html)
 [![Kaggle Dataset](https://badgen.net/badge/kaggle/dataset/blue)](https://www.kaggle.com/datasets/deepsportradar/basketball-instants-dataset)

-**Challenge starts on June, 1st.
-Until then, it could be that everything is not ready yet.**

 # DeepSportRadar Instance Segmentation Challenge (v2, 2023) <!-- omit in toc -->

 **This repository is an improved version of last year's edition.
 It has been updated to work with MMDet v3 and is based on a novel instance segmentation metric targetting occlusions.
 [More information here](#updates-with-respect-to-last-year-edition)**.